Eoghan Murphy: Election observation

 On 27 April 2021, Murphy resigned his seat in Dáil Éireann, and announced that he would return to working in international affairs.
 That same year he began working with the Organization for Security and Co-operation in Europe (OSCE), consulting for the election monitoring arm of the OSCE's Office for Democratic Institutions and Human Rights (ODIHR).

 In May 2021, Murphy was appointed as Head of Mission to the election observation mission to the early parliamentary elections in Armenia.
 In September 2021, Murphy was appointed as Head of Mission to the election observation mission to the presidential election in Uzbekistan.

 Murphy returned to Armenia and Uzbekistan in 2022 to follow up on recommendations his team had made to further enhance the conduct of elections in both countries and to support efforts to bring them fully in line with OSCE commitments and other international obligations and standards for democratic elections.

 In recent years, Murphy has led election observation activities on behalf of the OSCE's ODIHR in Italy (parliamentary elections, September 2022), Kazakhstan (early parliamentary elections, March 2023), and Azerbaijan (early presidential election, February 2024).
-In September of this year he was appointed as Head of Mission to the parliamentary elections in Georgia, to be held on 26 October.
+In September 2024 he was appointed as Head of Mission to the parliamentary elections in Georgia, to be held on 26 October.

 In August 2024, Murphy announced that he had written a book about his time in politics, entitled Running From Office.